 Investigation Alert: Kessler Topaz Meltzer & Check, LLP is Investigating Securities Fraud Claims on Behalf of Investors of Enovix Corporation (NASDAQ: ENVX)

-/EIN News/ -- RADNOR, Pa., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Enovix Corporation (NASDAQ: ENVX) (“Enovix”).
+RADNOR, PA / ACCESSWIRE / January 8, 2023 / The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) is currently investigating potential violations of the federal securities laws on behalf of investors of Enovix Corporation ENVX ("Enovix").

 After the close of trading on November 1, 2022, Enovix announced its 2022 third-quarter financial results, which fell significantly below expectations.
 Enovix further announced that recorded revenue was less than analyst estimates for various reasons, including that the majority of batteries shipped during the quarter were samples that did not generate revenue.
 Following this news, Enovix's stock price fell $7.46 per share, or 41.47%, to close at $10.53 per share on November 2, 2022.